richel265/Grow-A-Garden-API/README.md

 ### If you like this pls give me a star 🙏
 ### i Recomand hosting your self since there is multiple people using vercel which makes it slower so uh yeah pls host it ur self it will be more faster

-## Want More Features?
-Well Even tho the Free one on github is still good but want a API that updates Realtime Well for only 10$/Lifetime you can have a API access to a paid with Realtime Updates with More Features | Our New Feature is the Stock & Foreverpack Predictor | To buy Join this Server [DISCORD](https://discord.gg/bf7MFhYpXb)

-Games the paid Api support
-- bloxfruit
-- Grow a Garden
-- Plant Vs Brainrot
-- Steal a Brainrot

-For the Confustion the github one is still being updated and it will remain free but if you want a Premium API with me hosting it without Scrapping from other api

 ### [CHANGELOGS](https://github.com/Just3itx/Grow-A-Garden-API/blob/main/CHANGELOG.md)

 Welcome to the **Grow a Garden API**.
 This open-source API provides a straightforward way to access in-game gardening data—including stock levels, weather conditions, and item information—without the need to host or maintain bots yourself.